Apple Watch SE puts profits over public health by nixing ECG features

 If you’ve ever seen a video of someone collapsing mid-sport due to a heart attack, or — as I did — worked to resuscitate a family member whose heart failed, you’ll appreciate the value of early detection and the ability to share ECGs instantly with a doctor.
 This isn’t just feel-good marketing; health sensors such as ECG hardware actually have life-and-death-level importance.

 But not everyone can afford $399+ wearables.
-Under Apple’s current pricing scheme, an Apple Watch with both ECG and cellular functionality — appropriate for a child without her own iPhone — costs $499 for the hardware alone, and that’s before carriers’ monthly service fees.
+Under Apple’s current pricing scheme, an Apple Watch with both ECG and cellular functionality — appropriate for a kid without her own iPhone — costs $499 for the hardware alone, and that’s before carriers’ monthly service fees.
 (Alongside the Series 6, Apple announced a new Family Setup feature for just this purpose, notably restricting it solely to recent cellular Apple Watches.)

 Apple did something even more egregious with the Apple Watch SE.
 Introducing the $279 wearable, Apple COO Jeff Williams claimed that the new model was built specifically to “make Apple Watch available to even more people,” which doesn’t make sense since Series 3 is still being sold for $199.
 If you look closely at the details, SE is essentially a repackaged Series 4 with just enough downgrades to artificially distance it further from the Series 6, so Apple can avoid cannibalizing flagship sales with a wholly acceptable midrange alternative.